jlpteaching/ECS154B/lab1/lab1.md

 For the rest of the assignments, you will implement all of RISC-V's R-type instructions.
 Since you have implemented the ALU control, there isn't much more to do except to connect the correct wires together.
 However, before you start writing code, you should know what you're going to do!
+The goal of this part of the assignment is to allow you to design your hardware before you start trying to describe your design in Chisel.

 To get an idea of how you are going to implement this, it's a good idea to first draw your design on a piece of paper.
 It's such a good idea that we're going to make it mandatory, and you'll need to turn it in as part of your assignment.